Daniela Romina Bermúdez

 Daniela Romina Bermúdez (born 7 July 1989) is an Argentine professional boxer.
-She is a former world champion in three weight classes, having held the WBO female bantamweight title twice between 2013 and 2020; the WBO female super flyweight title from 2014 to 2017; and the IBF female junior featherweight title twice between 2018 and 2020.
-She is the older sister of former light flyweight world champion of boxing, Evelyn Nazarena Bermúdez.
+She is a former world champion in three weight classes, having held the WBO female bantamweight title twice between 2013 and 2020; the WBO female super-flyweight title from 2014 to 2017; and the IBF female junior-featherweight title twice between 2018 and 2020.
+She is the older sister of former light-flyweight world champion of boxing, Evelyn Nazarena Bermúdez.

-As of September 2020, she is ranked as the world's best active female bantamweight by The Ring and second by BoxRec, as well as the eighth best active female, pound for pound, by The Ring and ESPN, and tenth by BoxRec.

 Early life

 Daniela Romina Bermúdez was born on 7 July 1989 in Rosario, Santa Fe, Argentina.
 She comes from a fighting family where three of her five siblings are fellow boxers; Roxana, Gustavo and IBF light-flyweight champion, Evelyn.
 The family own a gym called Bermúdez Boxing Club in Villa Gobernador Gálvez, Santa Fe.